By Krista Kleczewski, Claire Karlsson, and Edyth Dwyer

 Evidence is growing about the many ways in which eating nuts, seeds, and legumes can improve your health.
-These foods have been linked to healthier hearts and a lower risk of diabetes, but now studies show they may also cut your risk of getting cancer!
+Eating walnuts or legumes like peanuts, beans, or lentils have been linked to healthier hearts and a lower risk of diabetes, but now studies show they may also cut your risk of getting cancer!
 Here’s what we know and don’t know.

 Eating large amounts of peanuts, walnuts, or almonds can reduce the risk of developing breast cancer, according to a 2015 study of 97 breast cancer patients.
-4 The researchers compared the lifetime consumption of nuts and seeds among the breast cancer patients with the consumption of those without breast cancer, finding that women who ate large quantities were half to one-third as likely to develop breast cancer.
-No difference was found between people who ate a small amount of nuts and seeds and those who ate none at all, suggesting that a person needs to consume a substantial amount of nuts and seeds over their lifetime to reduce their chances of developing breast cancer.
+The researchers compared the lifetime consumption of peanuts, walnuts and almonds among breast cancer patients with the consumption of those without breast cancer, finding that women who ate large quantities were half to one-third as likely to develop breast cancer.
+No difference was found between people who ate a small amount of nuts, legumes and seeds and those who ate none at all, suggesting that a person needs to consume a substantial amount of these over their lifetime to reduce their chances of developing breast cancer.

-Girls who regularly eat peanuts and nuts may be less likely to develop breast cancer as adults.
-In a study published in 2013, girls between the ages of 9-15 who regularly ate peanut butter or any kind of nuts had almost a 40% lower chance of developing benign breast conditions as adults.5 Although not dangerous, benign breast conditions increase a woman’s chances of eventually getting breast cancer.
+Girls who regularly eat nuts in their diet may be less likely to develop breast cancer as adults.
+A 2020 study of more than 9,000 girls between the ages of 9-15, and found that girls who regularly ate peanut butter or any kind of nuts were 36% less likely than girls who did not to have developed benign breast conditions when followed up with 10 years later.
+Although not dangerous, benign breast conditions (such as breast cysts or hyperplasia) increase a woman’s chances of eventually getting breast cancer.

 Can eating nuts, legumes and seeds reduce colorectal cancer risk?

-To find out whether snacking on foods with peanuts lowers your chances of getting colorectal cancer (also called colon cancer), researchers studied more than 23,000 adults in Taiwan, ages 30 and older.6 The researchers found that women who ate meals with peanut products at least twice each week were less likely to develop colorectal cancer.
+To find out whether snacking on foods with peanuts lowers your chances of getting colorectal cancer (also called colon cancer), researchers studied more than 23,000 adults in Taiwan, ages 30 and older.
+The researchers reported in 2006 that women who ate meals with peanut products at least twice each week were less likely to develop colorectal cancer.
 More research is needed to see if this benefit is actually from the peanuts.

-Eating nuts also seems to lower the risk of developing diabetes,8 which may then lower the risk of developing pancreatic cancer.
-In addition, a large study of women found that frequently eating nuts was associated with less chance of developing pancreatic cancer,9 one of the most deadly cancers.
+Eating nuts also seems to lower the risk of developing diabetes, which may then lower the risk of developing pancreatic cancer.
+In addition, a large study of women found that frequently eating nuts was associated with less chance of developing pancreatic cancer,13 one of the most deadly cancers.

 The Bottom Line

 There is growing evidence that nuts, legumes, and seeds reduce the risk for several types of cancer, as well as having other health benefits.
-Nuts are high in calories, so don’t overdo it.
+Researchers are still investigating whether the health benefits of nuts are because people who eat nuts have a healthier overall diet, but tree nuts seem to have some health benefits on their own.
+Peanuts and peanut butter may also have benefits, but the higher levels of fat and sodium could explain why these legume products show fewer health benefits.
+Peanuts, walnuts, almonds, and other nuts are high in calories, so don’t overdo it.
 It seems safe to assume that adding these foods to your diet, in small quantities several times a week, is a good idea, especially if you use them to replace less healthy snacks.